 Step 3 - Add That URL To Punchpass

-Copy that URL, and go to the specific class you want to teach online.
+Copy that URL, and go to the specific class you want to teach online from the Schedule.
 Click the Actions dropdown to Edit the class.
 At the bottom, mark the class as 'Online' and add the URL (also the password if customers will need it).
 Then we will include that URL (and password) in any email communication with the customers who register, AND we will email them the link again 20-30 minutes before the class starts.

 Step 4 - 5 Minutes before class....start the meeting/online class and Teach!